The "Streamliner"Historical information:

 Zorba has scanned and made freely available a PDF of the manual (15MB).

-Machine Company in 1954.
-It was a derivation of their Model 40 Rotary, and was
+1954.
+Rugged and beautiful, it was a derivation of their Model 40 Rotary, and was produced exclusively

 Friction drive motor rubber wheel is kaput - someone tried masking tape to keep it running!